gallegojaime/procras/README.md

 More detailed information is reachable by calling `spadd -h` or `spadd --help`.

 ## Listing deadlines
 The `splist` command shows all stored deadlines and time left to reach them.
-Past deadlines are signaled by a dramatic color change.
 The syntax is `splist [-f FILE]`.

+If you don't use `splist` for machine-friendly output, the `-r` (or `--human`, `--human-readable`) flag will format a prettier output, and past deadlines will be signaled by a dramatic color change.

 More detailed information is reachable by calling `splist -h` or `splist --help`.